-The Indian Banyan Fig is a beautiful and unique house plant.
+The Banyan Fig is a beautiful and unique house plant.
 With bright and dense foliage, the Ficus Roy can certainly add some eastern flavour into your home or workspace with this exotic showstopper!
-Get the Ficus Roy delivered to your door for free on orders over £75.

 How To Care For Banyan Fig

-The Banyan Fig doesn’t want to be over-watered.
-Allow the top couple of inches to dry between watering.
+Allow the top couple of inches to dry between watering to avoid overwatering.
 A great way to gauge this is to place your thumb in the soil.
 If it’s dry, it’s time to water!